t10ko/hooking-api/README.md

 To point to a getter of some property, you need to write **'HTMLElement.prototype.onclick > get'**.
 Or **'... > set'** to point to a setter function.

-You can give **options** to control original functions loading, There are this available options to pass.
+You can give **options** to control original functions loading and hooking.
+Here are all available options.
 1. *bindToParent*.
 This is used to [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) loaded functions to its parents.
 2. *from*.
-If you need to load multiple functions from the same place, use this.
+If you need to load multiple functions from the same source, use this.
 For example if you need to load **addEventListener**, **removeEventListener**, **dispatchEvent** functions from **EventTarget.prototype**, you can pass 'EventTarget.prototype' to from arg.
 3. *ignoreHookeds*.
-Pass *false*, if you want to hook methods even if they'r already hooked.
+Pass *false*, if you want to hook methods even if they're already hooked.
 By default it's true.
 4. *rehook*.
 Works only with *ignoreHookeds* flag set to false.
-Pass *false*, if you need to hook already hooked methods.
-By default it's true, which means that **hook** call will rewrite all your pervious hooks.
+Pass *false* if you need to hook already hooked methods.
+By default it's true, which means that **hook** call will rewrite all your pervious hooks of a partuclar function.

-**Generator** is the hooker function, which overrides wanted functions based on original one, *it's not an optional argument*.
+**Generator** is the hooker function, which hooks needed functions based on the original or the current version( *it's not an optional argument* ).
 Generator arguments(**gen_args**) are additional arguments to pass to generator function.

 Usage.